-Are you passionate about using your experience and knowledge to help people in your community?
-The Healing Reins Therapeutic Riding Center Board of Directors is actively recruiting seasoned business leaders with expertise in any of the following areas: Investment Management, Governance, Legal, Estate Planning, Marketing or Real Estate, to fill four open seats.
-The Board currently has eight dedicated members and is looking to increase its capacity.
-For more information about preferred qualifications and expectations of service, please contact Moe Carrick, Vice President, at or 541.408.6654.
+Are you passionate about using your experience and knowledge to help people in our community?
+The Healing Reins Therapeutic Riding Center Board of Directors is actively recruiting seasoned business leaders to fill three open seats.
+The Board currently has ten dedicated members.
+For more information about preferred qualifications and expectations of service, please contact Dita Keith, email@example.com.

 Barbara Newman is a Board-Certified Obstetrician/Gynecologist, who is the Medical Director of Outpatient OB/Gyn Services in Redmond for St. Charles Medical Group.
-She was the senior partner in a six member OB/Gyn practice in California for 26 years, and has had a home in Central Oregon for15 years.
+She was the senior partner in a six member OB/Gyn practice in California for 26 years, and has had a home in Central Oregon for 15 years.
 Appreciation for community service and organization arose from her active-duty military service as an Army physician, both in the United States and Korea.
-As a horse owner and sponsor of “Major”, a new addition to the Healing Reins family, Barbara believes in the unspoken bonds that develop between horse and rider, and the unique relationships which make Healing Reins’ programs so important to the well-being of its riders, instructors and volunteers.
+As a horse owner and sponsor of “Axel,” Barbara believes in the unspoken bonds that develop between horse and rider, as well as the unique relationships which make Healing Reins’ programs so important to the well-being of its riders, instructors and volunteers.